Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets: Magnetic Model

 \section{Magnetic Model}

-In the main text, we studied the $JK\Gamma \Gamma'$ model given by equation (2).
-This model arises upon treating the kinetic hopping term in equation 1 as a perturbation to the Kanamori Hamiltonian.
+In the main text, we studied the $JK\Gamma \Gamma'$ model given by Eq.
+3 (main text).
+This model arises upon treating the kinetic hopping term as a perturbation to the Kanamori Hamiltonian.
 The general nearest neighbor magnetic model takes the form

 where $J_{ij}$ is the Heisenberg exchange, $\mathbf{D}_{ij}$ describes the Dzyaloshinskii-Moriya (DM) interaction and $\mathbf{T}_{ij}$ describes the pseudo-dipolar interaction \cite{PhysRevB.93.214431}.
 The (DM) interaction exists only in the presence of inversion symmetry breaking and so in the models presented in this study, it was 0.
 Along each bond, the presence of inversion symmetry simplifies the pseudo-dipolar interaction and leads to the $JK\Gamma \Gamma'$ model with interaction matrices given by